Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of Hunter is named for the Hunter River, which was part of the electoral division when it was first created.
+The Division of Hunter is named for the Hunter River, which was part of the electorate when it was first created.
 The river was discovered by John Shortland in 1797 and named after Captain John Hunter RN, the second Governor of the Colony of New South Wales (1795–1800).

-The first electoral division of this name was created on 11 December 1900 and was first represented in 1901.
+The first electorate of this name was created on 11 December 1900 and was first represented in 1901.

 More information